-For advising on the following preliminary Education Specialist, Multiple Subject and Single Subject credential programs, please contact the Teacher Preparation Advising Center.
+For advising on Preliminary Education Specialist, Multiple Subject and Single Subject Credential Programs, please contact the Teacher Preparation Advising Center.

-Earn a Preliminary Education Specialist Instruction Credential and a Preliminary Multiple Subject Teaching Credential
+Urban Dual Credential Program - Earn a Preliminary Education Specialist Instruction Credential and a Preliminary Multiple Subject Teaching Credential.

-The Credential Center has information regarding Supplementary Authorizations, Subject Matter Authorization, and adding a Multiple, Single, or Additional Content Area.
+MSCP and SSCP Added Authorizations - The Credential Center has information regarding Supplementary Authorizations, Subject Matter Authorizations, and adding a Multiple, Single, or Additional Content Area.

-Authorization to assess student reading and provide reading instruction in response to those assessments
+Reading and Literacy Added Authorization - Authorization to assess student reading and provide reading instruction in response to those assessments.

-Authorization to provide departmentalized instruction in information literacy, digital literacy, and digital citizenship
+Special Class Authorization - Digital Literacy - Authorization to provide departmentalized instruction in information literacy, digital literacy, and digital citizenship.

-Become a school principal or other school administrator
+Preliminary Administrative Services Credential - Become a school principal or other school administrator.

-Become a credentialed library professional (program includes Special Class Authorization in Digital Literacy)
+Teacher Librarian Services Credential - Become a credentialed library professional (program includes Special Class Authorization in Digital Literacy).